gbdvdgu/pyAI/README.md

 | `hello`                   | Greets the user.                     |
 | `exit`                    | Closes the voice assistant.          |

+# What Problems I Am Solving Right Now In This
+1. News fucntion not working properly

 ## License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.